 Cons

-• A few years of lifespan / software support are already gone
+- Several years of lifespan/software support are already gone

 iPad Pro 12.9-inch for sheet music: Verdict